schranz-search/schranz-search/packages/seal-solr-adapter/README.md

 <br />
 <br />

 The `SolrAdapter` write the documents into a [Apache Solr](https://github.com/apache/solr) server instance.
+The Apache Solr server is running in the [`cloud mode`](https://solr.apache.org/guide/solr/latest/getting-started/tutorial-solrcloud.html) as we require to use collections for indexes.

 > **Note**:
 > This is part of the `schranz-search/schranz-search` project create issues in the [main repository](https://github.com/schranz-search/schranz-search).